 It’s that wonderful time of year when markets are fruitful and in full swing!
 St. Norbert’s Farmers Market and Downtown Winnipeg BIZ’s Farmers Market, servicing two very different areas, offer local food and handcrafted goods.
 See our blog for a full list of local food options and markets in Winnipeg.

 Manitoba has a top-notch food scene.
 You can sample diverse dishes at mom-and-pop restaurants, bite into innovative tapas at trendy bistros, and get the full fine dinning experience (visit www.pegcitygrub.com to search for eateries by category in Winnipeg).
-We encourage supporting establishments that offer local food sourced and served sustainably (see the 105+ restaurants taking the 2018 Strawless Summer Campaign).
+We encourage supporting establishments that offer local food sourced and served sustainably (see the 105+ restaurants that took the 2018 Strawless Summer Campaign).
 Here are a few staff favourites:

 - Brazen Hall